apacheignite/documentation/odbc-driver/getting-started-18.md

   ]
 }
 [/block]
-This way you will start `OdbcProcessor` with all default parameters.
-There are number of them:
+After `OdbcProcessor` is configured in a way like above it will be started with default settings some of which are listed below:
-* `endpointAddress` - Binding address in format `hostname[:port_from[..port_to]]`.
+* `endpointAddress` - Address to bind to in format `hostname[:port_from[..port_to]]`.
 Default value is `0.0.0.0:10800..10810`.
-If you specify host name but wont specify port range then default port range is going to be used.
+If you specify host name but won't specify a port range then the default port range will be used.
 * `maxOpenCursors` - Limit for the number of cursors that can be opened simultaneously.
-Default value is 128.
+The default value is 128.
 * `socketSendBufferSize` - Size of the TCP socket send buffer.
-Default value is 0 - use system default.
+The default value is 0 which instructs to use a system default value.
 * `socketReceiveBufferSize` - Size of the TCP socket receive buffer.
-Default value is 0 - use system default.
+The default value is 0 which instructs to use a system default value.
 * `threadPoolSize` - Number of request-handling threads in the thread pool.
-Default value is `IgniteConfiguration.DFLT_PUBLIC_THREAD_CNT`.
+The default value is `IgniteConfiguration.DFLT_PUBLIC_THREAD_CNT`.

-So if you want to change some parameters you can do this like that:
+It's always possible to change these parameters as it's shown in the example below:
 [block:code]
 {
   "codes": [